 The main difference between Suboxone and Subutex is that Subutex does not contain naloxone.
 Subutex is also a sublingual tablet only containing buprenorphine.

 Subutex is another medication-assisted treatment program used to treat opioid addiction.
-However, its lack of naloxone potentially increases the risk of abuse compared to Suboxone.
+However, its lack of naloxone potentially increases the risk of misuse compared to Suboxone.

 Can Suboxone Cause Opioid Withdrawal Symptoms?